erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 The size of the new fast generators is about 35 bits, which is both the generator's state size (period) and value size.
-The good quality generators in the `rand` module has got a size (value size) of 58 bits..
+The good quality generators in the `rand` module has got a size (value size) of 58 bits.

-If you need numbers on a power of two range then you can simply mask out or shift down the required number of bits, depending on if the generator is known to have weak high or low bits.
+If you need numbers in a power of 2 range then you can simply mask out or shift down the required number of bits, depending on if the generator is known to have weak high or low bits.

-If the range you need is not a power of two, but still much smaller than the generator's size you can use the `rem` operator, but it is noticably slower than a bitwise operation.
+If the range you need is not a power of 2, but still much smaller than the generator's size you can use the `rem` operator, but it is noticably slower than a bitwise operation.

-Other tricks are possible, for example if you need numbers on the range 0..999 you may use bitwise operations to get a number 0..1023, and if too high re-try, which actually may be faster on average than using `rem`.
+Other tricks are possible, for example if you need numbers in the range 0 through 999 you may use bitwise operations to get a number 0 through 1023, and if too high re-try, which actually may be faster on average than using `rem`.

 ### Spectral score